Wednesday, March 08, 2006

 5. How Are MLs To Be Elected

 Firstly let’s clear up how they will not be elected – they will not be hereditary and they will not be Life Peers, as both concepts will disappear.
-MLs will be elected at the same time as a general election to the House of Commons (procedures for which are unchanged, except that the period of office will be a fixed five-year term), by proportional representation, using the closed-list system, lists being maintained by each political party.
+MLs will be elected at the same time as a general election to the House of Commons (procedures for which are unchanged), by proportional representation, using the closed-list system, lists being maintained by each political party.
 Those at the top of the list will be elected, sufficient to fill each party’s quota, the quota being based on the total percentage of votes cast for the party in each country at the General Election.
 Thus voters will continue to vote for an MP for the House of Commons, as they do now, but in the knowledge that their votes are never wasted, as they will help to increase the quota for their political party’s representation in the Lords.
 Peers could not only be included in party lists, but would also be able to stand for the Commons, as an MP.
 It’s possible to introduce all sorts of variations on this theme, of course, for example, 10% of seats might be reserved for non-elected, ex-officio postholders, religious leaders, trades union and industry leaders, legal, finance and teaching leaders, military representatives, and so on.
 Or a party may have to win a minimum percentage of votes (5%, say) before winning any representation.
-Keeping it simple, let’s suppose that a 500-seat English House of Lords is made up on the basis of the 2019 election results.
-Labour would have 170 MLs, the Conservatives 236, Lib Dems 62, Greens 15, UKIP/Brexit 11, others 6.
-In Wales, Labour would have 33 seats of an 80-seat assembly, Plaid Cymru 8.
+Keeping it simple, let’s suppose that a 500-seat English House of Lords is made up on the basis of the 2024 election results.
+Labour would have 315 MLs, the Conservatives 99, Lib Dems 72, Greens 5, UKIP/Brexit/Reform 4, others 5.
+In Wales, Labour would have 67 seats of an 80-seat assembly, Plaid Cymru 10, Lib Dems 3.
 A neat variation would be to include non-voters in this mix – if, for example, 65% of the electorate vote, then 35% of the seats in the Lords would be empty, sending a clear message to abstainers of the consequences of their abstentions.
 Parties entitled to contest representation would be those that field candidates in the election for the House of Commons.
 Each would prepare a publicised list of whichever names that party agreed upon internally.
 It might well include those standing for the House of Commons.
 If they win a seat in the House of Commons (on the first past the post system), then their names come off the list, and those lower down move up.
-Thus Nick Clegg would now be an ML, assuming he was on the Lib Dem’s list.
+Thus Grant Shapps would now be an ML, assuming he was on the Conservative’s list.
 MLs remain in the Lords until the next election when new lists would be drawn up, whilst resignations and deaths would be replaced by the next available name on the current list.
 This system gives voters and party workers a real incentive to get out every vote, even in safe seats, where the party machine might gear itself up to help neighbouring marginal and hopeless seats to get in as many votes there as possible.
 It also gives those lower down the list an incentive to help anywhere in the country on a personal basis to increase the vote, as that increases their personal chances of being elected an ML.
 The system also gives those MLs higher up their party list the security of knowing that there would need to be a major earthquake in voting patterns to cause them to lose their seats, giving them some of the freedoms undoubtedly enjoyed by Peers today, who have the huge advantage over MPs of being able to speak their minds relatively freely - we need people like that.

 • That’s Proportional Representation dealt with.